m62624/flexible_inspect/docs/getting-started/mod.md

 === "JavaScript/TypeScript"

     ``` sh

+    # If you need to validate directly in the browser or using webpack use
+    npm install flexible_inspect_js_web
+    # or
-    npm install flexible_inspect_js
+    npm install flexible_inspect_js_node
     ```

-    !!! info "JavaScript & TypeScript versions"
-         An implementation that allows the project to be used on the *JavaScript* platform, including *TypeScript* support for typing.
+    !!! warning "Importing the library"
+        The import differs depending on the version, see further in the documentation under `Import`.

 === "Python"

     ``` sh
     pip install flexible_inspect_py
     ```

-    !!! info "Python version"
-        An implementation that provides accessibility and ease of integration for the Python platform.

 ???
 Failure "Package(version *x.y.z*) not found?"